TechPmCareerPath/AI_Job_Search_Center/README.md

 * Follow-ups that are past due or due today.
 * Follow-ups to be completed tomorrow.

 The **Filter Status** shows the statuses **you create**.
-I didn't want to force a process on my users, so I let you decide what follow-up statuses to create.
-It's suggested to create as few statuses as possible, and make them meaningful :-)
+I didn't want to force a job hunting process on my users, so I let you decide what follow-up statuses to create.
+It's suggested to create a few, distinct statuses as possible, and make them meaningful :-)

 Note, you can hover on the table to get a little menu in the top right.
 Also, choosing a row in the far left column will enable deletion.